-Mexican production facilities have been used by U.S. companies to create goods for decades.
+Mexican production facilities have been used by U.S. companies to produce goods for decades.
 While many consumers are familiar with automotive or aerospace manufacturing in Mexico, certain audiences might be surprised to hear the country is a preferred choice for the modern medical manufacturing industry.

 Mexico holds benefits for many different types of production and the Qmed said medical device manufacturers can find particular advantages not present in other offshore options.
 These qualities should promote consistent growth over the next few years and beyond - provided companies know how to make the most of opportunities.